LAPLACE Jupiter

 Event Bridge Settings

-: Unique identifier for the connection (used in logs)url
+- name: Unique identifier for the connection (used in logs)

 Room Settings

-: List of VIP user IDs (messages from these users are forwarded)telegram_announce_ch
+- vip_users: List of VIP user IDs (messages from these users are forwarded)

-: Telegram channel ID for gift and monetary eventsminimum_gift_price
+- telegram_watchers_ch: Telegram channel ID for gift and monetary events

 Configuration Loading Details